liquid-collective/liquid-collective-protocol/README.md

 - `DepositManager` to take deposited ETH and allocate it to validators
 - `OperatorsManager` to handle the node operators
 - `OracleManager` to receive input from `Oracle.sol`
-- `SharesManager` as the ERC20 implementation to credit initial deposits, & reflect earnings reported by the oracle in rebased lsETH balances
+- `SharesManager` as the ERC20 implementation to credit initial deposits, & reflect earnings reported by the oracle in rebased LsETH balances

 `River.sol`, as well as the managers it uses, leverages the state libraries in `contracts/src/state/` to read & set the variables in unstructured storage.

 `River.sol` will get its withdrawal logic from `contracts/src/Withdraw.sol`.
 Since the actual protocol for moving ETH off of a validator post-merge has not yet been defined, this contract is a temporary stub contract, which will be upgraded post-merge.

-`Oracle.sol` receives reports of staking rewards from designated reporters, and pushes the data to `River.sol` to modify lsETH balances.
+`Oracle.sol` receives reports of staking rewards from designated reporters, and pushes the data to `River.sol` to modify LsETH balances.

 `AllowList.sol` handles the list of recipients allowed to interact with River. `River.sol` reads from it.